arshad/apigee-actions-drupal/README.md

   * Sending an email when an App is created.
   * Notify a developer when added to a Team.
+  * Notify admin when an API product is added to an App.

 ## Events